Ankle sprain: Causes, signs, and effective treatment options

 Edited by: Carlota Pano

 Ankle sprains, while common, can vary significantly in severity and require appropriate treatment to ensure full recovery.
-This article provides an expert insight into an ankle sprain, including causes, signs and treatment options.
+Mr Andrew Goldberg OBE, renowned consultant orthopaedic foot and ankle surgeon from London, provides an expert insight into an ankle sprain, including causes, signs and treatment options.

 What is an ankle sprain?

-An ankle sprain is a common injury that occurs when the ligaments (tough bands of tissue that connect bones to each other) are torn or stretched beyond their limits.
-This typically happens when the ankle is suddenly twisted, turned, or rolled in an awkward way, causing the ankle joint to move out of its normal position, and resulting in a sprain.
+An ankle sprain is a common injury that occurs when the ligaments (tough bands of tissue that connect bones to each other) are torn or stretched beyond their normal limits.
+This typically happens when the ankle is suddenly twisted, turned, or rolled in an awkward way, causing the ankle joint to move out of its normal position.

 Ankle sprains are mostly caused during physical activities that involve quick changes in direction, jumping, or running.
 However, these injuries can also occur during everyday activities, such as when walking on an uneven surface or missing a step on a staircase.